-The email application is one of the widely used weapons, which is used by fraudsters to commit various cybercriminal activities.
+Email application/clients is one of the most important utilities nowadays.
+Even fraudsters use these to commit various cybercriminal activities.
 From email forgery to various phishing attacks, the attackers make the best use of emails to conduct crimes.
-In order to find whether the original email message is being altered or tampered, hash analysis needs to be done to verify the authenticity of the email.
+In order to find the alterations with the original email message, hash analysis plays a crucial role.
+It proves the authenticity of the emails.
 This blog will help users understand the best approach to perform forensics hash function algorithm.

 So, let’s begin!